jford1906/prof.clontz.org/classes/2017/01/ma126/index.md

 Student data will be stored on the instructor's Google Drive provided by the University.
-Students who want electronic access to their personal data for this course must sign a Memorandum of Understanding agreeing that progress reports may be shared to their Google Drive provided by the University, and that student data may also be shared via JagMail.
+Students who want electronic access to their personal data for this course must sign a Memorandum of Understanding agreeing that progress reports containing their personal data may be shared to their Google Drive provided by the University, and that student data may also be communicated via JagMail.
 Students who do not sign this agreement may only access their data by visiting the instructor during office hours.